-Once you have attended an information session and we have received your application, you will be scheduled for an interview.
+Once you have watched the pre-recorded information session and we have received your application, you will be scheduled for an interview.
 A C.A.S.A. staff member will conduct the interview and determine eligibility.
-If it is a mutual fit, you will be invited to participate in a training cohort.
+If it is a mutual fit, you will be invited to participate in a virtual training cohort.

 Step 5: Completing your Background Clearance

 You will be asked to connect with your references to ensure a timely response.
 You will also be asked to complete security clearances, including criminal and driving record checks.
 If you are not able to pay for the live scan, C.A.S.A. provides scholarships.

 •An FBI/DOJ/CACI and National Sex Offender Registry background check form (provided during training).

 •A copy of a valid driver’s license and car insurance.

 Once you have completed training and cleared all background checks, you will be invited to participate in a virtual swearing-in ceremony.
 There, you will meet the Presiding Juvenile Court Judge and take your oath as a Court Appointed Special Advocate.
 After you have taken your oath you will have the opportunity to complete your court observations virtually.

 You will be matched with a C.A.S.A. staff member, your Advocate Supervisor who will provide you with professional support along your journey.
 They will provide you with guidance, resources, information, and support to help you be the best advocate for your youth.